 Triple negative breast cancer is a rare type of breast cancer.
-Treatment for triple negative breast cancer is different to most breast cancer treatments.

 Many breast cancers have receptors on the surface of the cancer cells for the hormones oestrogen and progesterone, and less commonly for a protein called HER2.
 These receptors can stimulate the cancer to grow.
 After a biopsy or surgery, the tissue that is removed is tested for the receptors.